iamd3vil/blobasaur/CLUSTERING.md

 # Clustering Guide

-This document explains how to set up and use Blobnom's Redis cluster-compatible clustering functionality.
+This document explains how to set up and use Blobasaur's Redis cluster-compatible clustering functionality.

 ## Overview

-Blobnom implements Redis cluster protocol compatibility, allowing Redis cluster-aware clients to connect and perform operations.
+Blobasaur implements Redis cluster protocol compatibility, allowing Redis cluster-aware clients to connect and perform operations.
 The clustering system uses hash slots (16384 total) to distribute data across nodes, just like Redis Cluster, with automatic node discovery and gossip protocol communication.

 ## Implementation Status